Know when to plant carrots and you’ll be able to grow them almost all year round with ease.

 Be aware that some varieties will bolt if temperatures are too low, so choosing a variety that is hardy is key if you want to start sowing even earlier in the year.

+When to harvest carrots?
 You can force an earlier crop by using a cloche to protect your seedlings from frost.
 Varieties such as the Amsterdam and Nantes are good, fast maturing varieties, making them excellent for growing under cloches in the colder winter months.

 When can I plant carrots outside?

-'Plant carrots any time from early spring once the threat of ground frosts have gone, right through until early fall, advises John Stolarczyk, curator of the World Carrot Museum.
+'Plant carrots any time from early spring once the threat of ground frosts have gone, right through until early fall, advises John Stolarczyk, curator of the World Carrot Museum (opens in new tab).

 'Make additional plantings every three weeks through midsummer for continuous supply and a fall harvest,' he adds.